Spinel: Color and Magnetism

 1.49ct., Weak, SI 42

 Darker blue color does not necessarily correspond to greater magnetic susceptibility, as illustrated by the blue Spinels compared above and below, all weakly magnetic.
-The 2 gems of each pair have similar magnetic susceptibilities, but the gems on the right (above right and below right) are significantly darker.
-Darker blue color is often the result of iron-to-iron (Fe2+-Fe3+) intervalence charge transfer, which is not dependent on higher iron levels.
-This charge transfer process can also add a green component to the blue color (as seen in the gem below right).
+The two gems of each pair have similar magnetic susceptibilities, but the gems on the right (above right and below right) are significantly darker.
+In these cases, darker blue color might be the result of higher concentrations of cobalt, or to iron-to-iron (Fe2+-Fe3+) intervalence charge transfer, neither of which would contribute to magnetic susceptibility.
+Iron-iron charge transfer may add a green component to blue color (as seen in the gem below right).

 Medium Blue Spinel, Burma